This is Part 1 in our Lilith Series. Read Part 2 Lilith - The Wild Woman Archetype here.

 Who is Lilith?

-She isn’t a fabricated entity for one of our latest collections; Lilith is a figure that goes back to ancient times.
+She isn’t a fabricated entity for one of our most popular collections; Lilith is a figure that goes back to ancient times.
 She can be found in mythology, folklore, and religious texts from many different cultures around the world.
 Her symbolism relates to owls, serpents and as she is often portrayed as a seductress or succubus due to the themes of sexual pleasure and sexual freedom, usually naked and winged in her own imagery.

 Celebrate your femininity, your witchy power and your equality with this dainty, minimalist, Lilith Mini Pendant Necklace.